JonathanVorce/Eval_Mine_Clear/README.txt

 *************
 * SOLUTION: *
 *************
-Run the python script from the command line.
-Script takes two arguments when called:
+Run "Eval_Mine_Clear_Script.py" from the command line.
+This script takes two arguments when called:
 <Field>  = path to the field file
 <Script> = path to the script file to be tested